opencog/learn/run/common/README.md

   breaking on abbreviations.

 * `submit-one.pl`: Script to send single sentences to the cogserver.
-  Used both for pair-counting, and for MST-parsing.
+  Used for pair-counting, MST-parsing and MPG-parsing.

-* `renice.sh`: Make the postgres server run under a nice priorty.
+* `renice.sh`: Make the Postgres server run under a nice priorty.

 * `rc.local.shutdown`, `rc-local-shutdown.service`, `rc.lxc.shutdown`:
   Shutdown scripts.
-These are invoked automatically by the system during a power outage, or during a normal shutdown.
-They attempt to properly helt the learning pipeline, so as to avoid a scrambled database upon reboot.
+Once these are correctly configured and installed, they will be invoked automatically by the OS during a power outage, or during a normal shutdown.
+They attempt to properly halt the learning pipeline, so as to avoid a scrambled database upon reboot.

 * `halt-all.sh`: Stop all running LXC containers.